JustOpine/JustOpine/README.md

 ## Tech Stack

 This project is being built in full stack JavaScript, using Node.js and Hapi.js on the backend.
 SASS is being used on the frontend.
-We're using Redis as our database for maximum efficiency.
+We're using Redis as our database.
 Testing tools include Lab, Code and Tape.

 ## Current Status

-Project is still in development, with MVP due for release soon.
-Database has been built in Redis, front-end fully built out in SASS.
-We're just working through with some final data display issues and testing on the backend.
+JustOpine 1.0 has MVP due for release soon.
+The Node backend has been built, Redis integrated as the database, and the front-end fully built out in SASS.
+JustOpine 1.0 is now  The team is just working through some final touches for the MVP.